 Although not every model advertised noise output, where possible we listed this as juicers are known for being noisy appliances.
 Those that did mention decibel levels promised to stay within 60 to 65 decibels.
 These models include our Top Pick, Honorable Mention and #7.
 And finally, we noted the ease of cleanup.
 Every model on our list promotes easy disassembly of all components.
 However, only #4, the Jeorid Centrifugal Juicer officially states that the disassembled parts are dishwasher safe.

 The Most Important Features to Consider

 Juice yield refers to how much actual juice you can get out of the produce you use.
 While this is ultimately going to depend on the types of produce that you use, centrifugal juicers are usually best used for making juice from water-dense foods like citrus fruits or cucumbers.
 However, these types of juicers can work with edible grasses or leafy greens like spinach — but these items should be run through the machine first and then followed by the water-dense ingredients.

 - Ease of Use

 Everyone loves fresh squeezed juice.
 But not everyone is up for a lot of prep work to get that juice.
 Thankfully centrifugal juicers are pretty user friendly and require very little effort to create a fresh glass of juice.
-Typically, you’ll just need to cut up your fruit or vegetables to a size that will fit in the chute.
-If you don’t want to spend a lot of time chopping produce, look for juicers with larger chutes.
+Typically, you’ll just need to cut up your fruit or vegetables to a size that will fit in the feed chute.
+If you don’t want to spend a lot of time chopping produce, look for juicers with larger feed chutes.